-Including amount stated in Note- 33(iii) below.
+^{} Including amount stated in Note- 33(iii) below.

-(iii) Excise authority, although accepted payment of principal amount of ₹ 629 Lakhs under installment scheme in terms of BIFR Order (MS-08), has subsequently filed an appeal in AAIFR against the said order in respect of reliefs for interest etc., granted to the Company.
-AAIFR allowed the appeal which was contested by the Company before Hon'ble Delhi High Court.
-The Delhi High Court disposed the appeal by giving liberty to revenue to decide case on merits and as per guidelines applicable to sick Companies which later confirmed by AAIFR in its Final order.
-The Excise Department has issued a Show Cause Notice (SCN) on 19th June 2015 demanding ₹ 984.70 Lakhs towards interest on the principal amount against which Company file writ petition no. 27732 of 2015 in Hon'ble High Court, Hyderabad.
-Simultaneously, Company submitted the reply for the SCN on March 21, 2016.
-Excise Department confirmed the Demand against SCN on 04.10.2016 subjected to decision in writ petition no. 27732 of 2015.
-Company preferred Writ petition no 36553 of 2016 dated 28.10.2016 in the Hon'ble High Court, Hyderabad against the orders of Commissioner Excise confirming the Demand but the Hon'ble High Court, Hyderabad in its order dated 24.03.2017 has dismissed both the petition with mentioned that there are no merits in the writ petition.
-Against the order of the Hon'ble High Court, Hyderabad, the Company has filed SLP(C) with Hon'ble Supreme Court of India on 26-05-2017 which was registered as civil appeal no. 9332/2017 and the Company is confident of waiver of interest in terms of Hon'ble BIFR directions in MS08.

-(iv) The Company has export obligation in connection with import of machineries under Export Promotion Capital Goods Scheme (EPCG).
-In the event of nonfulfillment of the export obligation upto FY 2016-17, the company may be held liable for differential custom duty of ₹ 838.16 Lakhs (approximately) and interest thereon.
-Further, the Company has made request on March 17, 2016 for 8 years extension from December 2014 for Export Commitments as the commercial production from the Plant started from December 2014.
-The concerned authorities had demanded payment of partial duty during the year for considering the request for extension, which was not deposited by the company.
-Further, during the year, the Directorate of Revenue Intelligence has issued an order to the company u/s 110(1) of Customs Act, 1962 confiscating the capital goods having import value of 3,979 lakhs due to non-fulfillment of export obligations.
-Therefore, the company has provided 2,644.10 lakh during the financial year ended March 31, 2019 as differential Custom Duty and interest theron.

-- (v) Employee benefit: The Company had entered into Memorandum of Settlement u/s 18(1) of the Industrial Dispute Act, 1947 with the Labour Unions on March 06, 2012 for settlement of salaries and wages arrears.
-However, some of the workers and staff have filed an application with Central Government Industrial Tribunal cum Labour Court under section 33(c) (2) of Industrial Disput Act, 1947 in year 2013-14 of ₹ 59.34 Lakhs which had been waived off as per the above settlement. - (vi) Fuel Surcharge Adjustment (FSA) of ₹ 550.65 lakhs levied by APSPDCL in 2008-09 which is under disputed and challenged by all cement companies in the Hon'ble Supreme Court.
-The management is confident that decision will be in favour of Company.
-However, the Company has sufficiently provided the same along with interest thereon as disclosed in Note No. 23(f)(iii).

-34. Capital Commitments

-(vii) The Ministry of Textiles vide its Order dated June 30th, 1997 and July 1st, 1999, has deleted the Cement from the list of commodities to be packed in Jute bags, under the Jute Packaging Materials (Compulsory Use of Packing Materials), Act, 1987.
-In view of this, the Company does not expect any liability for non-dispatch of cement in jute bags in respect of earlier years.

-(₹ in lakhs) PARTICULARS As at March 31, 2019 As at March 31, 2018 Estimated value of contracts to be executed on capital account (net of advances) - -

-35. The Company has incurred losses of ₹ 18,011.42 lakhs for the financial year ended March 31, 2019, resulting into accumulated losses of ₹ 70,156.70 lakhs against the paid up share capital of ₹ 29,352.44 lakhs as at March 31, 2019.
-Moreover, the Company has aggregate borrowing of ₹ 101,064.49 lakhs as on March 31, 2019 including working capital loans and interest accrued thereon.

-The management has approached the financial institutions/banks for restructuring of the debts which is under consideration by major lenders.
-Further, the cement market has started improving and company is hopeful to achieve profitable operations and is of the view that the company will continue as a going concern.

-36. CIF Value of Imports:

-(₹ in lakhs)

-PARTICULARS For the Year Ended March 31, 2019 For the Year Ended March 31, 2018

-Stores and Spares (including coal) - 2829.51

-37. Remuneration amounting to ₹ 45.26 lakhs to ex-whole time Directors and ex-Managing Director Payable for the earlier years is pending for approval of Central Government.

-38. Some of the records of the company like agreements with suppliers/agents, statements of Bank Accounts including those at some of the branches/depots for the period prior to June 1994, have still not been restored by the erstwhile promoters/ management.
-The matter being pending since considerable long time, no material adjustment, in this respect, is likely to arise.

-39. Information as required to be furnished as per Section 22 of Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act) for the year ended March 31, 2009 is given below.
-This information has been determined to the extent such parties have been identified on the basis of information available with the Company;
+- (vi) Fuel Surcharge Adjustment (FSA) of Rs.
+550.65 lakhs levied by Andhra Pradesh Southern Power Distribution Company Limited (APSPDCL) in 2008-09 which is under disputed and challenged by all cement companies in the Hon'ble Supreme Court.
+The management is confident that decision will be in favor of Company.
+However, the Company has sufficiently provided the same along with interest as disclosed in Note No. 23(f) (iii). - (vii) The Ministry of Textiles vide its Order dated June 30th, 1997 and July 1st, 1999, has deleted the Cement from the list of commodities to be packed in Jute bags, under the Jute Packaging Materials (Compulsory Use of Packing Materials), Act, 1987.
+In view of this, the Company does not expect any liability for non-dispatch of cement in jute bags in respect of earlier years. - 34.
+Capital Commitments for the year ended on 31.03.2020 is ₹ Nil (Nil) - 35. (i) The Company has incurred losses of ₹ 16,841.32 lakhs for the financial year ended March 31, 2020, resulting into accumulated losses of ₹ 86,998.02 lakhs against the paid up share capital of ₹ 29,352.44 lakhs as at March 31, 2020.
+Moreover, the Company has aggregate borrowing of ₹ 1,09,494 lakhs as on March 31, 2020 including working capital loans and interest accrued thereon. - The management has approached the financial institutions/banks for restructuring of the debts which is under consideration by major lenders.
+Further, the cement market has started improving and company is hopeful to achieve profitable operations and is of the view that the company will continue as a going concern. - (ii) The outbreak of Coronavirus (COVID 19) pandemic globally and in India is causing significant disturbance in the markets.
+On 11.03.2020, the Covid -19 outbreak was declared a global pandemic by the World Health Organisation (WHO).
+It has also resulted in significant disruption in global and Indian economic activities.
+The situation has been under close watch by the Company to take prompt actions for continuity of business operations in an optimised manner.
+The Company believes that the impact of this outbreak will not be significant on its business and financial positions. - 36.
+CIF Value of Imports: for the year ended on 31.03.2020 is ₹ Nil (Nil) - 37.
+Remuneration amounting to ₹ 45.26 lakhs to ex-whole time Directors and ex-Managing Director Payable for the earlier years is pending for approval of Central Government. - 38.
+Some of the records of the company like agreements with suppliers/agents, statements of Bank Accounts including those at some of the branches/depots for the period prior to June 1994, have still not been restored by the erstwhile promoters/management.
+The matter being pending since considerable long time, no material adjustment, in this respect, is likely to arise. - 39.
+Information as required to be furnished as per section 22 of Micro, Small and Medium Enterprises Development Act,2006 (MSMED Act) for the year ended March 31, 2020 is given below.
+This information has been determined to the extent such parties have been identified on the basis of information available with the company;